The Golden Ticket: EU Residency & The Reality of Investing in Greece

 Athens vs. Islands: Where the Yields Live

 Athens is the workhorse.
-A €250K apartment in Kolonaki or Glyfada can pull 5.5% to 6.5% gross.
-Long-term rentals.
-Steady.
-The cash flow is real.
-Move to the islands — Santorini, Mykonos, Crete — and you're in STR territory.
-Gross yields can hit 7% or 8% in peak season.
-But the season is short.
-Six months of strong demand, six months of crickets.
+A €250K apartment in Kolonaki or Glyfada pulls 5.5% to 6.5% gross on long-term rentals.
+Steady, 12-month occupancy.
+Move to the islands — Santorini, Mykonos, Crete — and you're in short-term rental territory.
+Gross yields can hit 7% to 8% in peak season, but the season is short.
+Six months of strong demand, six months of nothing.
 Your cash-on-cash return gets smoothed — or crushed — by vacancy.
-Athens gives you 12-month occupancy.
+Athens gives you consistency.
 Islands give you peak pricing and a long offseason.

 Golden Visa Mechanics and What's Changing

-€250K in qualifying real estate.
-That's the floor.
+€250K in qualifying real estate is the floor.
 Athens proper has a higher threshold — €800K in some zones — but outside the capital, €250K still works.
-The residency path is straightforward — invest, get the visa, renew every five years, apply for citizenship after seven.
-But the rules are shifting.
-Greece's been tightening.
-Some regions are getting carved out.
-If you're serious, move before the door closes.
+The residency path: invest, get the visa, renew every five years, apply for citizenship after seven years.

 This is the barrier.
 Local property managers charge 15% to 25% of gross revenue.
-That's not 8% like you'd pay in Memphis.
-That's a quarter of your rent.
+That's not the 8% you'd pay in Memphis.
 On a €1,200/month Athens apartment, you're handing €240 to €300 to the PM before you see a euro.
-And you're not there.
-Repairs, tenant turnover, seasonal STR prep — someone's got to show up.
-That someone takes a cut.
-Big cut.
+Repairs, tenant turnover, seasonal STR prep — someone has to show up.
+That someone takes a big cut.

-So the math: 6% gross yield minus 20% management, minus ENFIA (property tax), minus vacancy.
+So the math: 6% gross yield minus 20% management, minus ENFIA, minus vacancy.
 You're down to 4% net.
 Maybe 4.5%.
 Still beats a REIT in some years.
 But it's not passive.
 It's passive-ish.
-Know what you're signing up for.

 Who Should Consider Greece

 Greece works if you want the cheapest EU residency path and you're okay with remote management.
-It works if you're buying for lifestyle — a place you'll use — and the yield's secondary.
-Doesn't work if you want true hands-off.
+It works if you're buying for lifestyle — a place you'll actually use — and the yield is secondary.
+It doesn't work if you want true hands-off income.
 That's a REIT or a syndication.
-Greece is a hybrid: residency + yield + headache.
-If you can stomach the headache, the numbers are there.
+Greece is a hybrid: residency plus yield plus headache.
+If you can stomach the headache, the numbers work.

 Was this helpful?